liufeng2317/DispFormer/README.md

 ****

 ### 📧 Contact & Citation
-This project was developed by Feng Liu at Shanghai Jiao Tong University (SJTU).
+This project was developed by Feng Liu at Shanghai Jiao Tong University (SJTU) and Shanghai Artificial Intelligence Laboratory (PJLAB).
 For any inquiries, please contact Liu Feng via email [liufeng2317@sjtu.edu.cn](liufeng2317@sjtu.edu.cn).

 If you find DispFormer or its related publicly available datasets useful in your research, please cite the following papers
 * [DispFormer](https://arxiv.org/abs/2501.04366)